FREE Case Review (866) 588-0600

 J&J Ordered to Pay $37 Million in Talcum Powder Mesothelioma Lawsuit

-A New Jersey state jury has ruled against J&J and one of its talc suppliers, Imery Talc America, Inc., in a mesothelioma cancer lawsuit filed by a mesothelioma victim with the disease, awarding him and his mesothelioma attorney $37 million in compensatory damages after determining that his use of talcum powder caused the cancer.
+A New Jersey state jury has ruled against J&J and one of its talc suppliers, Imery Talc America, Inc., in a mesothelioma lawsuit filed by a mesothelioma victim and their loved one with the disease, awarding him and his mesothelioma attorney $37 million in compensatory damages after determining that his use of talcum powder caused the cancer.

 Exposure at Reynolds Aluminum Plant